Skip to content

 Building something that holds when the people change

-These are not sport analogies dressed up for business.
-This is operational thinking from environments where structural failure is immediate, visible, and measured in results.
 The relevance is not the sport.
-It is the speed, the stakes, and whether what you have built still holds when you are not in the room.
+It is the speed, the stakes, and whether what you built holds when the room gets loud.

 Ask about a keynote or leadership session